 Through partnership with the University of Tennessee at Chattanooga Occupational Therapy department, we have created resources that can help prepare your child for a visit to the Museum.
 Click here to access resources such as visual schedules, token boards, first-then transition supports and social stories that can be used to prepare your child for all of the exciting things they might experience at the Museum.

-To help with auditory sensitivities, headphones are available for check-out in the Make It exhibit.
+To help with auditory sensitivities, headphones are available for check-out at Guest Relations.
 Headphones can be worn throughout the duration of your visit.

-Make It is an exhibit where children are encouraged to build and create.
-This gallery includes a workshop where children can use real tools such as hammers and sewing machines/tools with adult supervision.
+In STEM Zone, many of the exhibit components include loud and sudden noises, including the air compressor that fuels the rocket launch and the catapults.
+Make It Zone is in this gallery, where children are encouraged to build and create.
+In the workshop, children can use real tools such as hammers and sewing machines/tools with adult supervision.
 This area can be loud at times and is an area where headphones could be beneficial.
-This is also where the headphones are available for check-out.

 At various times, science demonstrations occur in the auditorium.
 Our science shows usually include explosions and other loud noises.
 Risers serve as seats in this area and they are also loud when they are kicked.
 This is area where headphones could be helpful if you or your child has auditory sensitivities.

-In Performing Arts, children have the opportunity to play many different types of instruments.
+In ArtSpace, children have the opportunity to play many different types of instruments.
 This area can become loud depending on how many instruments are being played.
 Headphones could help block out some of the noise in this area.

 Discovery Library is located on the second floor in the museum.
 This is a quiet space where children can go if they become overwhelmed by sensory input in the Museum.
 There are many books to read in this room and areas to sit and relax.
 You are welcome to close the doors to this room if the Museum is still too loud for your family.